-The judging panel for the inaugural awards is a stellar line-up of experts and we’d like to introduce them to you in our Meet the Judges series, this week we introduce you to Kathryn Winfield, Venue Manager at BMA House.
+The judging panel for the inaugural awards is a stellar line-up of experts and we’d like to introduce them to you in our Meet the Judges series, kicking things off is Rick Stainton, Founder & Group Executive Director at Smyle Group.

 - What experience can you draw upon to successfully judge the SEAs?

 Led Sustainability at Smyle for 10 years and set up the industry wide initiative Sustainable Events Summit in 2014.

 - How long have you worked in the events industry and what keeps you interested in it?

 Over 20 years and it’s the most dynamic and all-encompassing industry anyone could wish to work in – dealing with the leading brands in world, the best people to work with and helping them make the world a better place.

 - Best (and worst?) moments working in the events industry?

 Winning Event Agency of the Year award for the 6th time in 11 years in 2019 and celebrating with our 100 strong team is up there with delivering the Ryder Cup Opening Ceremony for the first time in 2010, as an agency then of only 30 people – worst… how sick and nervous I felt 5 mins before we went live to 500 million TV audience for our first Opening Ceremony of the Ryder Cup…